Hotmoka/hotmoka/README.md

-The `snapshot` method, as already seen for collection classes, yields a read-only, frozen view of the token ledger.
+The `snapshot` method, as already seen for collection classes, yields a read-only, frozen view of the latest state of the token ledger.
 Since it is defined in the topmost interface, all token classes can be snapshotted.
-Snapshots are computable in constant time and their construction does not affect other users of the ledger.
+Snapshots are computable in constant time.

 > In the original ERC20 standard and implementation in Ethereum,
 > only specific subclasses allow snapshots, since their creation adds gas costs to all